Income Tax Calculator 2023 and 2024

 What You Should Know

-• This Income Tax Calculator enables you to estimate your federal and state income tax as well as contributions and deductions available in each state.
+• This Income Tax Calculator helps you estimate your federal, state and FICA income tax based on your salary and deductions available in your state.

-• Federal Income Tax is levied in all states for all workers while State Income Tax is only charged in specific states.
+• Federal Income Tax and FICA tax is levied in all states for all workers, while State Income Tax is only charged in the relevant state.

 Federal Income Tax Rates